coraallensavietta/GitHubPrez/index.md

 git reset # oops! didn't mean to add those
 ```

-Now, you have a git repo!
+Now, you have a Git repo!

 ### Control what you track with a Gitignore File